emrancu/php-dependency-injection-container/README.md

-# Lets Create PHP Dependency Injection Container and Try to Learn How Laravel Initiate Controller and Method with Dependancy and Parameters
+# Lets Create PHP Dependency Injection Container and Try to Learn How Laravel Initiate Controller and Method with Dependency and Parameters

 We are building application with [Laravel](https://laravel.com/) but many of us do not know how [Laravel](https://laravel.com/) Initiate Controller and Method with Dependency and Parameters.